dasarpai/old.dasarpai.github.io/_dsblog/2023-01-08-Timeseries-Analysis.md

 There are several assumptions that are typically made about stationary time series:

 - The mean of the time series is constant over time.
 - The variance of the time series is constant over time.
+(Don't confuse this is zero variance)
 - The autocovariance of the time series depends only on the time lag between observations, and not on the time at which the observations are made.
-- The time series is "weakly stationary," meaning that the statistical properties of the time series are unchanged under time shifts.
+- A time series is "weakly stationary," meaning that the statistical properties of the time series are unchanged under time shifts.

 It is important to check for stationarity before performing certain types of time series analysis, as many time series models and techniques are based on the assumption of stationarity.